Clinical and Translational Science Track

-Approving drugs for clinical use takes considerable time and resources, yet there are tens of thousands of diseases in need of treatments and cures.
-A translational scientist is at the forefront of this work, teaming with an integrated group of experts focused on taking knowledge gained in the lab and translating it for use in doctor’s offices and other clinical practice settings.
+Moving new biomedical discoveries into clinical use as new treatments and cures takes considerable time and resources.
+A translational scientist is at the forefront of this work, teaming with an integrated group of experts focused on taking knowledge gained through research and translating it for use in health care settings.
 This bench-to-bedside effort is essential to bridging the gap between basic science and patient care.

 As a graduate of this program, you’ll be able to conduct research leading to meaningful scientific contributions.
 In addition, you’ll be prepared to change and improve how biomedical research is conceptualized and implemented.

-The Clinical and Translational Science Track allows students to personalize their studies in one of three concentrations:
+The Clinical and Translational Science Track allows students to personalize their studies in three areas of emphasis:

 - Population-based translational science